 Dr. Manoj Khanna is the pioneer of hair transplantation surgery in India.
-Dr Manoj Khanna and his team have satisfied more than 3500 cases of hair transplantation till date (31/12/2012) at very reasonable cost.
-Patients come to him for this procedure from all over India and the world, including USA, UK, Europe, Australia and New Zealand, South Africa, middle-east, etc. He has done Hair transplant for many filmstars from Bollywood and Tollywodd, cricketers and almost all the current TV cricket commentators, includign ex-India cricket captains.
+Dr Manoj Khanna and his team have satisfied more than 5500 cases of hair transplantation till date (31/12/2016) at very reasonable cost.
+Patients come to him for this procedure from all over India and the world, including USA, UK, Europe, Australia and New Zealand, South Africa, middle-east, etc. He has done Hair transplant for many filmstars from Bollywood and Tollywood, cricketers and almost all the current TV cricket commentators, including ex-India cricket captains.

-He is opening offices in Dhaka and Kathmandu in Nepal besides his clinics in Delhi, Mumbai and Bangalore, and the UAE where he is in Sharjah and Dubai.
+He is opening offices in Dhaka and Kathmandu in Nepal besides his clinics in Kolkata, Delhi, Mumbai and Lucknow, and the UAE where he is in Sharjah and Dubai.
 He plans to visit Dubai and Dhaka and Kathmandu every 2-3 months.His team does 40 to 60 cases of Hair transplant every month and is very cost effective and some results can be seen in the photo gallery of this website.
-He was recently awarded the 'Swami Vivekanand National Award for Healthcare' for 2011 for his contribution to teaching and practice of aesthetic surgery.
+He was awarded the 'Swami Vivekanand National Award for Healthcare' for 2011 for his contribution to teaching and practice of aesthetic surgery.
 He was awarded Mother Teresa International Award for Medical Sciences in january 2014 in Kolkata.
 His dedication in medical treatment an training young doctors fetched him the 'Rajiv Gandhi Excellence Award' in September 2014.

-Arun Lal with Hair transplant surgeon Dr Manoj Khanna at his chamber on 8th May 2013
+Arun Lal with Hair transplant surgeon Dr Manoj Khanna at his clinic on 8th May 2013

 He is currently the President-elect of the "Indian Association of Aesthetic Plastic Surgeons" .
 He is the Immediate Past President of the "Association of Hair Restoration Surgery of India".
-He has been invited to give lectures and do live workshops by Medical Colleges and Associations of Plastic Surgery in Delhi, Mumbai, Chennai, Kolkata, Patna, Goa, Jaipur, Bhopal, Pune, Hyderabad, Lucknow, Agra, Khajuraho, Varanasi, Dhaka, Kathmandu, Singapore and Dubai and Sharjah (in UAE) and many other cities.
+He has been invited to give lectures and do live workshops by Medical Colleges and Associations of Plastic Surgery in Delhi, Mumbai, Chennai, Kolkata, Bangalore, Ludhiana, Chandigarh, Patna, Goa, Jaipur, Bhopal, Pune, Hyderabad, Lucknow, Agra, Khajuraho, Varanasi, Dhaka, Kathmandu, Singapore and Dubai and Sharjah (in UAE) and many other cities.
 Dr. Khanna has now gone global, and has opened office in United Arab Emirates (UAE), and soon in Dhaka and Kathmandu, besides his offices in Mumbai and Delhi since 2001.
 He has been operating and seeing patients in Sharjah and Dubai in UAE since 2008.